 When traveling to climb Mt.
 Kilimanjaro, it is extremely important to purchase the travel insurance that covers your trip to Mt.
 Kilimanjaro.
 In fact, many tour companies require that you purchase an adequate travel insurance before you are allowed to participate.
 Unfortunately, most travel insurance plans exclude mountaineering from their base policy.
 Even if you buy optional 'hazardous sports rider' coverage that generally provides coverage for mountaineering, it provides coverage only up to altitude 4,500 meters and Mt.
 Kilimanjaro is 5,895 meters.

 You should purchase a plan that, in addition to eligible medical expenses, also covers emergency medical evacuation and repatriation of remains.
 Those benefits are important as the standards of healthcare, safety and response in this part of the world are not at par with what you may be used to at home.
 Even though Tanzania has a relatively high standard of health care and emergency response and their search rescue procedures on the mountain are quite comprehensive, you may end up spending a lot of money out of your pocket without proper travel insurance.

-Fortunately, Atlas International Insurance, provides coverage for altitude up to 7,000 meters.
-The coverage is available for various policy maximums, ranging from $50,000 to $1,000,000 to suit your needs.
+Fortunately, USAway insurance provides coverage for altitudes up to 10,000 feet for mountaineering, and 20,000 feet (without the need for climbling equipment) for hiking/trekking when you add the Hazardous Sports Rider at purchase.
+The coverage is available for various policy maximums, ranging from $50,000 to $5,000,000 to suit your needs.